leto-labs/opencode/docs/realtime/PHASE-3.md

 - [x] Session-scoped ephemeral keys with caching
 - [x] Auto-connect on text submit if not connected
 - [x] Extract `useRealtimeConnection` hook

+> **Historical note:** The “realtime model in the picker” approach was later removed (see Phase 4e-1 in [`PHASE-4.md`](./PHASE-4.md)).
+Current behavior is “voice as a call overlay”: start/end a call from the prompt bar; when a call is active, input is routed to OpenAI Realtime regardless of the selected text model.
+See [`README.md`](./README.md).

 ## Implementation Summary